strategineer/personal-website/content/books/2023-09-21/index.md

 Gregor is old at heart and he's been through some shit.
 He's depressed as hell because he misses his dad.

+{{< quote >}}
-**Gregor tried to remember the last time he'd felt as happy as Boots did with her ball.
+Gregor tried to remember the last time he'd felt as happy as Boots did with her ball.
 He had had some decent times over the past couple of years. [...]
-But if he was honest with himself, Gregor knew it had been years since he'd felt real happiness.**
+But if he was honest with himself, Gregor knew it had been years since he'd felt real happiness.
+{{< /quote >}}

 THIS IS A BOOK FOR CHILDREN, PLEASE SEND HELP!